- Is everything organically grown?

 In our orchards, we practice IPM (Integrated Pest Management).
 We choose to apply cultural techniques where possible, allowing us to minimize the number of sprays needed per crop.
-We monitor special traps baited with a pheromone lure to determine if we have an insect infestation that might concern us and harm the crop.
+We monitor special traps baited with pheromone lures to determine if we have an insect infestation that might concern us and harm the crop.
 This helps us determine the best timing to apply a control e.g., spray), if need be.
-When we find it necessary to spray, materials are selected on the basis of efficacy, safety and minimal impact to the environment.
-We might choose to spray an organic material or, if deemed necessary, a non-organic material.
-We regularly apply sprays of organic nutrients along with application of our own compost to the base of the trees to enhance the health of the trees and minimize insect and disease issues.
+When we find it necessary to spray, materials are selected on the basis of efficacy, safety and minimal impact on the environment.
+We might choose to spray an organic material or if deemed necessary, a non-organic material.
+We regularly apply sprays of organic nutrients along with the application of our own compost to the base of the trees to enhance the health of the trees and minimize insect and disease issues.

-At this time, we have chosen not to seek organic certification.
+To date, we have chosen not to seek organic certification.
 We feel that the trust in, knowledge of, and access to the farmers who grow your food makes certification an unneeded expense at this time.
 We’d have to pass the expense on to you and frankly, we really don’t want the added time and paperwork.
 Unlike the grocery store, if you have questions about our growing practices, you can just ask us directly.
 And you can come to the farm to see exactly where and how your food is grown.
 We’ll show you LIVE soil, a beautiful, and rare sight these days!

 2. How and when do I pick up my share?

 When you are filling out your online membership registration, you will be asked to select the location and day you will pick up your share.
-Full share and mini share members pick up weekly.
-Bi-weekly share members will pick up every week on this day at this location.
+You will pick up every week on this day at this location.
 You will receive an email reminder the night before your pickup.
 Here are the details: